NexusMutual/docs/docs/using/run-a-pool.md

 ## The management fee

-The maximum management fee stays fixed after creation, and it sits below 100%.
+You must set the maximum management fee below 100%, and it stays fixed after creation.
 See [Staking pools](/protocol/staking/staking-pools).

 The current fee changes any time up to that maximum, and the change takes effect immediately.